smigliorini/geolearn/README.md

 python p2_poly2vec_transformer_results2.py
 ```

-Finally, the file `./02_clustering/results.agg` prodcues the evaluation scores.
+Finally, the file `./02_clustering/results.agg` produces the evaluation scores.
 Make sure to update the paths appropriately, to match the output folder produced by the previous scripts, you can modify it to include the `poly2vec_transformer` by changing the paths.
 You can comment the line about the dbscan time at the end of the file.

 ## Selectivity Experiments